 The PED-Blue is a high quality Personal Dosimeter, featuring the same design and features as the Tracerco PED-IS, in a lighter weight, non-IS model.
 The charging dock is no longer required and the device can be charged with a direct micro USB connection, giving greater flexibility.
-The PED Blue can also be configured to use either 2 or 4 dose alarm levels.
-This is customisable through DoseVision™ software'.
+The PED-Blue can also be configured to use either 2 or 4 dose alarm levels.
+This is customizable through DoseVision™ software'.

 The benefits of the PED-Blue are:

 - Direct Micro USB connection for greater flexibility

 - Large, clear, easy to read display